FBDev64/Airlib/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Make sure the code you wrote works before making the PR.

 Tip : If a function **YOU** implemented doesn't work, just delete it.
 Like I did for `void DisplayColor(char *txt, char *color)` in previous versions.